SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Abstract

 \section{Abstract}

 Multimodal Large Language Models (MLLMs) are a major focus of recent AI research.
 However, most prior work focuses on static image understanding, while their ability to process sequential audio–video data remains underexplored.
 This gap highlights the need for a high-quality benchmark to systematically evaluate MLLM performance in a real-world setting.
-We introduce \textbf{SONIC-O1}, a comprehensive, fully human-verified benchmark spanning 13 real-world conversational domains with 4,958 annotations and demographic metadata.
-SONIC-O1 evaluates MLLMs on key tasks, including open-ended summarization, multiple-choice question (MCQ) answering, and temporal localization with supporting rationales (reasoning).
-Experiments on closed- and open-source models reveal limitations.
-While the performance gap in MCQ accuracy between two model families is relatively small, we observe a substantial \textbf{22.6\%} performance difference in temporal localization between the best performing closed-source and open-source models.
-Performance further degrades across demographic groups, indicating persistent disparities in model behavior.
-Overall, SONIC-O1 provides an open evaluation suite for temporally grounded and socially robust multimodal understanding.
-We release SONIC-O1 for reproducibility and research:
+We introduce \textbf{SONIC-O1}, a comprehensive, fully human-verified benchmark of $\approx$60 hours (231 clips) spanning 13 real-world conversational domains with 4,958 annotations and demographic metadata.
+SONIC-O1 evaluates three capabilities: open-ended summarization, multiple-choice question (MCQ) answering, and temporal localization with supporting rationales (reasoning).
+Across closed- and open-source models, we find that the MCQ accuracy shows the smallest gap between model families, but the best closed-source model outperforms the best open-source model by \textbf{22.6\%} on temporal localization.
+We further observe accuracy gaps of up to 21.4\% on temporal localization across demographic groups, indicating persistent disparities in model behaviour.
+SONIC-O1 provides an open evaluation suite for temporally grounded and demographically robust multimodal understanding.
+SONIC-O1 is publicly available for research:

 \href{https://vectorinstitute.github.io/sonic-o1/}{\faGlobe~Project page} \quad \href{https://huggingface.co/datasets/vector-institute/sonic-o1}{\raisebox{-0.2ex}{ }~Dataset} \quad \href{https://github.com/vectorinstitute/sonic-o1}{\raisebox{-0.2ex}{ }~Github} \quad \href{https://huggingface.co/spaces/vector-institute/sonic-o1-leaderboard}{\faTrophy~Leaderboard}